-In November 2011 CUC issued a CON to the ERA for 18 MW of new generating capacity to be installed in 2014 and for an additional 18 MW of generating capacity to be installed in either 2015 or 2016 (date to be determined based upon growth).
-The primary driver for the new generating capacity in 2014 is the upcoming retirements of several of our current generating units which are reaching the end of their useful lives.
-As a result of CUC expressing its need for replacement capacity, the ERA will be conducting a competitive solicitation in 2012 in accordance with CUC's licences which will allow all interested and qualified parties, including CUC, to submit bids to fill the Company's firm capacity requirement.
-A successful bidder other than CUC would be required to enter a Power Purchase Agreement ("PPA") agreement with CUC as an Independent Power Producer ("IPP").
+In November 2011 CUC issued a CON to the ERA for 18 MW of new generating capacity to be installed in 2014 and with the option for an additional 18 MW of generating capacity to be installed in either 2015 or 2016-2017 (date to be determined based upon growth).
+The primary driver for the new generating capacity in 2014 is the upcoming retirement of several current generating units which are reaching the end of their useful lives.
+As a result of CUC expressing its need for replacement capacity, the ERA conducted a competitive solicitation in 2012 in accordance with CUC's licences to allow all interested and qualified parties, including CUC, to submit bids to fill the Company's firm capacity requirement.
+The Company submitted its bid in July 2012, and was advised in February 2013 that another Cayman Islands Company, DECCO Ltd., was the successful bidder.
+CUC is currently reviewing the ERA's analysis of the bids.

 On February 1, 2011, the ERA approved revisions to the CORE program, replacing the avoided cost of fuel reimbursement formula with a feed-in-tariff structure ("FITS").
 As an incentive to adopt renewable energy, payments made under the FIT structure to CORE customers will be at a rate that is higher than the full retail rate for electricity generated by CUC through non-renewable diesel generation.
-The FIT pilot programme ran for a year starting February 2011 and ending January 2012 with an introductory rate of CI 37 cents per kWh for customers generating approved renewable energy.
+The FIT pilot programme initially ran for one year starting February 2011 and ending January 2012 with an introductory rate of CI 37 cents per kWh for customers generating approved renewable energy.
+The programme was reviewed in 2012 and, with the approval of the ERA, rates per kWh were revised to CI 38.5 cents for residential customers and CI 37.5 cents for commercial customers.
 The program is cost-neutral to CUC.
 CUC must maintain sufficient reserve generation capacity and T&D infrastructure to provide reliable back up service to CORE customers who will remain connected to the T&D grid.
-CORE generation is not expected to offset significant additional capacity requirements in the near term, is considered non-firm supply and is subject to a total 1 MW limitation on installed, participating capacity.
-There are currently nine (9) CORE customers with a total installed capacity of 83 kW.
-The programme will be reviewed in early 2012 as part of its one year anniversary.
+CORE generation is not expected to a total 1 MW limitation on installed, participating capacity.
+By December 2012 there were fourteen (14) CORE customers with a total installed capacity of 122 kW.
+The programme is reviewed annually.

 In August 2011, CUC issued a public Request for Expressions of Interest for utility scale renewable energy ("RE") projects to come on to the grid under a Power Purchase Agreement ("PPA") with CUC.
 CUC is proposing to utilize up to 13 MW of the 15 MW portfolio with this program which will leave 2 MW for existing and future CORE customers.

-CUC has been evaluating the proposals on technical and financial merits and the project's likelihood of receiving required government permits, and may select one or more proposals in order to achieve the overall renewable generating capacity objective without compromising the reliability and stability of its electricity system.
+CUC evaluated the proposals on technical and financial merits and the project's likelihood of receiving required government permits, and selected two proposals in order to achieve the overall renewable generating capacity objective without compromising the reliability and stability of its electricity system.
+In November 2012 CUC signed a Term Sheet with the leading bidder for 5 MW of Solar and 3 MW of wind generation.
+Negotiations for the final 5 MW of renewable energy are ongoing.